MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-a-custom-sensitive-information-type-in-scc-powershell.md

 ## Important disclaimer

-Due to the variances in customer environments and content match requirements, Microsoft Support cannot assist in providing custom content-matching definitions; e.g., defining custom classifications or regular expression (also known as RegEx) patterns.
-For custom content-matching development, testing, and debugging, Microsoft 365 customers will need to rely upon internal IT resources, or use an external consulting resource such as Microsoft Consulting Services (MCS).
+Due to the variances in customer environments and content match requirements, Microsoft Support cannot assist in providing custom-content-matching definitions; for example, defining custom classifications or regular expression (also known as RegEx) patterns.
+For custom-content-matching development, testing, and debugging, Microsoft 365 customers will need to rely upon internal IT resources, or use an external consulting resource such as Microsoft Consulting Services (MCS).
 Support engineers can provide limited support for the feature, but cannot provide assurances that any custom content-matching development will fulfill the customer's requirements or obligations.
 As an example of the type of support that can be provided, sample regular expression patterns may be provided for testing purposes.
-Or, support can assist with troubleshooting an existing RegEx pattern which is not triggering as expected with a single specific content example.
+Or, support can assist with troubleshooting an existing RegEx pattern that is not triggering as expected with a single specific content example.

 See [Potential validation issues to be aware of](#potential-validation-issues-to-be-aware-of) in this topic.